DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-13-prompting-users-to-give-feedback-on-automatically-rejected-applications.md

 ---
 title: Prompting users to give feedback on automatically rejected applications
-description: Let candidates know why their application was automatically rejected so they don’t lose confidence unnecessarily
+description: Let candidates know why their application was automatically rejected so they do not lose confidence unnecessarily
 date: 2020-08-13
 tags:
   - rejections